Chrissy Metz Has High Hopes To Join Reality Show:Which One Does She Want To Do??

 “I eat my feelings—when I’m happy, when I’m sad.
 When you do put the food down and those feelings come up, you’re not being numbed anymore.
 You’re like, ‘I got to deal with this.’
 That is hard.
 If I’m upset or I have to confront somebody, I’m like, ‘This feels really icky.
 Let me have a burrito.’
 I believe that if we haven’t learned our lessons, they will continue to come and circle back around.
 Obviously I haven’t figured it out with food.”

 Chrissy Metz shared that she does want to lose weight, but not because anyone told her to do it.
 Chrissy actually wants to do it for herself instead.
-She shared that worrying with numbers is hard for her and messes with her, so she doesn’t want to do that at all.
+She shared that worrying about numbers is hard for her and messes with her, so she doesn’t want to do that at all.
 She shared that she just wants a different body shape and doesn’t want to hold all of her weight in her stomach anymore.
 Chrissy thinks a reality show might be the way to do it.

 Chrissy Metz Reveals Her Boyfriend Offered to Quit This Is Us So They Could Date https://t.co/Tp2hmIhVr2 #celebrity #gossip